CGurity/SDA/en/_activities/0203-Acceptable-use-policy-for-accounts-and-passwords.md

 ### Policies to be developed
 The **Acceptable use policy, accounts, and passwords** to be developed in this activity, abstracts existing contents in the following policies described in standardized reference frames:
-* **Equipment Acceptable Use Policy:** Defines basic conditions for safe use of computers, telephones, and other mobile equipment.
+* **Acceptable Device Use Policy:** Defines basic conditions for safe use of computers, telephones, and other mobile equipment.
 It usually deals with topics such as access passwords, computer lock, encrypt and incident reporting among others.
-* **Internet acceptable use policy:** It establishes some security principles related to the use of browsers and other applications that connect to the internet in order to protect both equipment and data contained in it.
+* **Acceptable Internet use policy:** It establishes some security principles related to the use of browsers and other applications that connect to the internet in order to protect both equipment and data contained in it.
-* **Policy for acceptable use of electronic mail:** Establishes specific guidelines for the use of electronic mail.
+* **Acceptable electronic mail use Policy:** Establishes specific guidelines for the use of electronic mail.
 In principle, it seeks to reduce phishing attacks, exfiltration of information and computer infections by malware, it may also include guidelines for the purposes in which mail, language, and other relevant aspects are used to a proper use of electronic mail in the organization.
-* **Social network acceptable use policy:** Determines security measures to be taken in the use and administration of the organization's social networks.
+* **Acceptable Social network use policy:** Determines security measures to be taken in the use and administration of the organization's social networks.
 It usually has a set of general rules and other specific rules for each service of interest.
 * **Account and password policy:** This policy establishes a set of rules that govern the creation, use, and maintenance of passwords in different services and access to devices, in case the organization manages some of its own systems, you can specify a password management guidelines for your users.
 Sometimes, this policy also considers aspects other than passwords, such as biometrics or other authentication factors.

 ### Guiding questions
 1. What is the scope of the proposed policy?
 * Who does this policy affect?
-* Does it include equipment owned by the organization or any other equipment used to work on it?
+* Does it include devices owned by the organization or any other equipment used to work on it?
 * Does it include computers or mobile devices?
 * What email and social media services are included?
-2. Who is responsible for implementing and maintaining security measures in the equipment?
+2. Who is responsible for implementing and maintaining security measures in the devices?
-3. What are the general safety measures and directives on the management of equipment?
+3. What are the general safety measures and directives on the management of devices?
 4. What are the general security considerations when using any communication channel?
 5. What are the general security measures when using the internet?
 6. What are the general security considerations to follow in the management of user accounts?